If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Our room was similar in size to those at other Disney Deluxe resorts, if not a bit larger.

 All Disney resorts have a table and two chairs (even the Value resorts), but there is just this desk with one chair at the Dolphin.
 The room seems geared more for a business traveler, and less for families.
-The boss enjoyed having a desk at which to plan her cotton candy eating, though.

 There is a mini fridge hidden inside this storage unit, which is a necessity for us.